Yuppiechef/cqrs-server/doc/intro.md

 Kafka is a high-throughput, log-based publish-subscribe messaging system.

-It holds on to the messages after they have been consumed.
+It holds on to the messages after consumption.
 This makes it well suited for failure recovery by replaying the recent commands or events.
-In the diagram above, the Command Queue and the Event Queue are implemented in Kafka queues.
+In the diagram above Kafka is the implementation of the Command and Event queues.

 ### Amazon DynamoDB

 DynamoDB is a flexible and scalable K/V store which we're using as the Event Store.
-It doesn't really matter where this goes as long as it's reliable and allows you to query a subset of the events by a given date range.
+It doesn't matter where this goes as long as it's reliable and allows you to query a subset of the events by a given date range.

-To take care of duplicates, we simply rewrite the same event into Dynamo using the event uuid as a key.
+To take care of duplicates, we rewrite the same event into Dynamo using the event uuid as a key.
 This will overwrite the duplicate event, but won't change anything.

 ### Datomic

-Datomic is a fully transactional, distributed Entity, Attribute, Value, Tx (EAVT) database.
+Datomic is a transactional, distributed Entity, Attribute, Value, Tx (EAVT) database.
 It provides expressive querying facilities, has a single-node transactor and near-arbitrary read scalability.

 The single-node transactor is key to de-duplicating the event aggregation.
 We created an `:idempotent-tx` transactor function that checks:

  - If a tx is _already_ tagged with the given `:event/uuid`, convert tx to a no-op
  - If a tx is _not_ tagged, tag this tx with the `:event/uuid` and commit.

-Another concern is that a duplicated command could produce a different set of events when one set of aggregates reaches the transactor before the other command gets to evaluate.
+Another concern is that of duplicated commands.
+A command could produce a different set of events when one set of aggregates reaches the transactor before it gets to run.

 To prevent inconsistent results, we tag the command with the current `basis-t`.
 This roots our command to a specific immutable database value.
-The command should then always evaluate to the same result provided that it makes decisions based on the Datomic aggregate as of `basis-t`.
+The command should then always evaluate to the same result if it makes decisions based on the Datomic aggregate as of `basis-t`.

 ## Running cqrs-server

-We've covered some of the larger design decisions, now let's delve into the cqrs-server specific implementation.
+We've covered some of the larger design decisions.
+Let's delve into the _cqrs-server_ specific implementation.

 First, download and unzip dynamodb local from <http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Tools.DynamoDBLocal.html> and run: